jacobhood/Challonge-DotNet/README.md

 (Visual Studio 2019 is strongly recommended for this).

 First, create CHALLONGE_USERNAME and CHALLONGE_API_KEY environment variables and set them to the appropriate values.
 Then, run the tests using your preferred method.
-They create and delete several tournaments, and if all tests pass, no tournaments should be left behind.
+Several tournaments are created and deleted during and if all pass, no tournaments should be left behind.
 In the event of test failure, run this program to handle any cleanup:

 ```C#